ihawp/local-deepseek/README.md

 ## Change Models:
 + Navigate to ***/ui/src/chat.js***, inside the ***fetch*** change the model where the model is specified in the ***response*** variable.

-## Thoughts:
-+ I want to try something; have C host a server that can receive a request from the JS when the user closes the tab to end the PowerShell instances automatically.

 ### Thanks for reading!